Sandy and Derek have both worked in health care all their lives, Derek as a GP, Sandy as a neonatologist.

 During my last term at university, not knowing what I was going to do with the rest of my life, I went to my brother’s engagement party and – probably when rather the worse for wear – someone suggested I should do medicine.
 I thought “why not” – and so began a career that has brought me so much joy and fulfilment, so many intellectual and emotional challenges and the chance to work and cross paths with numerous exciting and stimulating people.
 I have never regretted my decision and if I had my life again would almost certainly follow a similar path.

 Speaking to medical students of today, it is clear that life as a medical student 40 years ago had both similarities and differences.
-The excitement of seeing “real” patients working alongside the fear of making mistakes, upsetting senior clinicians etc. Something that helped me navigate these challenges was that, during my 5th year, 10 of us formed a group and together with 2 leaders we met about once a month and discussed some of the issues we faced – it was wonderful to be in a room where you felt safe and uninhibited to talk about things freely without judgement and these sessions helped me gain both confidence and self awareness.
+The excitement of seeing “real” patients working alongside the fear of making mistakes, upsetting senior clinicians etc. Something that helped me navigate these challenges was that, during my 5th year, 10 of us formed a group and together with 2 leaders we met about once a month and discussed some of the issues we faced – it was wonderful to be in a room where you felt safe and uninhibited to talk about things freely without judgement.
+These sessions helped me gain both confidence and self awareness.
 Over half this group are still some of my closest friends despite the fact they live all over the world including Australia, Africa and Portugal.

 After graduating I pursued a career in paediatrics and specialised in neonatology.
 I was a consultant at St George’s Hospital, Tooting for over 25 years and retired in 2015.
 As well as loving the clinical work, I got enormous pleasure and satisfaction from teaching and mentoring medical students and junior doctors, seeing many of them grow from apprehensive juniors with little belief in their abilities to leading doctors in various specialties.
 I feel so much gratitude for all the opportunities I have been given while working for the NHS.